The Last Buffalo

 “We can’t leave them this way,” said one of the Potawatomi.
 “They’ll have to have something to eat and skins to wrap themselves in.”
 The Great Spirit touched the hearts of the hunting party, and they agreed to give the Nicodemus settlers half their buffalo meat.

-When the Potawatomi left for their reservation, their loads were considerably lighter, but they felt justified in the knowledge they had saved a community.
+When the Potawatomi left for home, their loads were considerably lighter, but they felt justified in the knowledge they had saved a community.
 Mzhickteno characterized the sacrificial act as a “bright page in human history.”
-Upon returning home, the story of the Potawatomi hunting party quickly spread throughout the reservation, and hunting party members were hailed as heroes.
+Upon returning home, the story of the Potawatomi hunting party quickly spread, and hunting party members were hailed as heroes.